Sam2much96/Dystopia-App-Manga/README.md

     Works well with static page generation.

 🚀 Which Approach is Best for You?
 Approach Pros Cons
 Dynamic Text Overlays (Cloudinary, Sharp.js) No image duplication, works on any device Needs an image processing server/CDN JSON-Based Translation (Client-Side JavaScript) Fast, easy, SEO-friendly with prerendering Requires JavaScript to display translations
 URL-Based Language Switching (/es/manga/...)
 Best for SEO, fully static Requires separate URLs per language Server-Side Rendering (Netlify Functions, API Calls) Fully dynamic, no JS needed Slightly slower, needs a backend 🎯 Best Combination for Your Manga Site

     For SEO & Performance: Use URL-based language switching (/es/manga/...) with hreflang meta tags.
     For Simplicity: Use JSON-based translations with client-side JavaScript.
     For Image-Heavy Content: Use dynamic text overlays with Cloudinary or a Netlify Function.

 🔹 API redirects

 Netlify.Toml redirects api calls to the backend smartcontract getDapp,mjs

 ✅ 1.
 Sync Netlify Environment Variables Locally

 Run the following command in your project directory:

 netlify

 # Build And Deploy Smart Contract TO Testnet / Mainnet

 cd into backend/hasked time lock/ contract/projects/Contract/smart_contracts and run algokit project run build

+# To Do:

+(1) Add blog posts to reach word count treshhold
+(2) Add .svg pages for manga translations